HMS-Core/hms-pushkit-ohos-demo/README.md

    2. Create an app.
     Create an app and enable APIs.
    3. Build the demo.
      To build this demo, please first import the demo to DevEco Studio (2.1 or later).
-Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the directory (\resources\rawfile) of the demo.
+Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the entry directory of the demo.
      You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to build.gradle.

 ## Hardware Requirements
-   A computer (desktop or laptop) that runs the Windows 10/Windows 7 or macOS 10.14/10.15/11.2.2 operating system
+   A computer (desktop or laptop) that runs the Windows 10 or macOS 10.14/10.15/11.2.2 operating system

    A Huawei mobile phone with a USB cable, to be used for service debugging